BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

 # Setup and run the job

 Using the files from the previous section, we will run the jobs on the laser.
-(If you don't have a completed project file, you can use the ones found in the examples/ directory:
+(If you don't have a completed project file, you can use the ones found in the `examples/` directory:
- 'example-card-and-frame-metal-only.xcs' has the metal parts enabled, and example-card-and-frame-paper-only.xcs has the paper parts enabled.)
+ `example-card-and-frame-metal-only.xcs` has the metal parts enabled, and `example-card-and-frame-paper-only.xcs` has the paper parts enabled.)

 	- Common Laser Job steps